 The gravitational influence of the Sun affects Mercury’s orbit in other ways too.

-Moreover, just because Mercury’s years are short, it doesn’t mean its days are.
-In fact, it rotates so slowly on its axis that it completes one full rotation roughly every 59 Earth days.
+But just because Mercury’s years are short, it doesn’t mean its days are.
+It rotates so slowly on its axis it completes one full rotation roughly every 59 Earth days.

 Another thing that makes Mercury unique is its lack of moons.
 Anything likely to be bound to the planet is instead attracted by the strong pull of its host star.